 By DeVry University

 But exactly what is information technology?
-How does it impact the companies we do business with each day?
-What degree is best for information technology careers?
+How is it used by the companies we do business with each day, and how can you prepare to pursue a career in information technology?

 Information Technology 101: What is Information Technology?